 In our view, this nicely captures one of the most important principles of dealing with difficult conversations.
 There’s only one slight problem: how do we avoid being critical?

-We believe in starting with brief, factual observations
+Start with brief, factual observations

 A fundamental principle of reconciling Difficult Exchanges is that we talk to the troll without provoking defensiveness or aggression.
 The troll, you may recall from previous articles, represents the confusion of emotions disrupting our communication.
 When I approach him, my best bet is to start with brief, factual observations.